How Personal Injury Settlements Are Taxed in ColoradoRequest Free Consultation

 Do You Pay Taxes on Your Personal Injury Settlement in Colorado?

 In general, the proceeds from a personal injury settlement or jury verdict will not be subject to state or federal tax.
 The general exclusion from taxation applies to the damages an individual receives as a result of the expenses incurred due to their bodily injuries or physical illness.

 The reason that these damages are not typically taxed is that any restitution for these injuries or the illness is intended to make the victim whole.
 This compensation is meant to pay a person back for the damages they had to endure as a result of the incident and is not any type of income that a person would otherwise have received.
 Therefore, it will not be taxed.

-In general, the types of personal injury damages that will not be taxed after an injury occurs in Colorado include the following:
+Generally, the types of personal injury damages that may not be taxed after an injury occurs in Colorado include the following:

 - Compensation for medical bills arising due to the injury or illness